nextgis/docs_ngweb/source/layers.rst

 WFS Layer
 ------------

-WFS allows to get data published on third-party GIS servers (arcgis, geoserver etc), apply custom styles to them and add them to Web Maps.
+:term:`WFS` allows to get data published on third-party GIS servers (arcgis, geoserver etc), apply custom styles to them and add them to Web Maps.

 First you need to create a WFS connection.